OWASP/threat-dragon/README.md

 ##Running the unit tests

 The unit tests are written using Jasmine and can be run with Karma using a Grunt task or using npm.
+This will also run JShint.
 Install recent versions of Chrome, Firefox and IE then run the tests using

 `grunt test`